Judge Philosophies

 4. Good delivery is a plus.
 It is also a good idea to slow down a bit and emphasize the most essential arguments in final speeches, e.g. when you are advocating for how I should put the round together.

 5. Be enthusiastic about your arguments, but when interacting with others in the round, err on the side of chill.
-The chance to travel with your squad, debate with your partner (in some debate formats anyway), and compete against other colleges is a privilege; have fun and enjoy the journey.
+The chance to travel with your squad, debate with your partner (in some debate formats anyway), and compete against other colleges is a privilege (this is especially true at nationals); have fun and enjoy the journey.

 Procedural Considerations